codenamephp/chef.cookbook.bash/README.md

 ## Resources

 ### Manage
-This resources initializes the bash config management by createing a .bashrc.d dropfolder, moving the current .bashrc to .bashrc.d/000-init and replaces the .bashrc with a file that sources all files within the .bashrc.d folder
+This resources initializes the bash config management by creating a .bashrc.d dropfolder, moving the current .bashrc to .bashrc.d/000-init and replaces the .bashrc with a file that sources all files within the .bashrc.d folder

-By default, this will also be done in the /etc/skel folder so new users that will be created will be created with the same settings.
+By default, this will also be done in the /etc/skel folder so new users will be created with the same settings.
 This can be useful when the users are "not known" or created dynamicly via a databag.

 #### Actions